 To ensure you acquire a thorough knowledge of urology fundamentals and develop superior technical skills, your performance is monitored carefully during the course of your residency training.
 You are evaluated formally by your supervising faculty member after each clinical rotation (2 months).

 In accordance with ACGME Urology Review Committee guidelines, you meet with your program director at least twice annually to review your evaluations and discuss any issues of concern (bi-annual review and self-reflection).
 In addition, you are evaluated by the Program’s Clinical Competency Committee bi-annually to ensure that your educational goals and objectives are being met.
 Residents evaluate the faculty and program annually.
 These evaluations are conducted in a manner that ensures confidentiality.
 Residents are surveyed annually by the ACGME and Mayo Clinic’s Graduate Education Committee to ensure that education, equity, and safety best practices are in place.

 You meet periodically with various faculty members, administrators and the residency program director to discuss your individual career goals.
 Mayo Clinic recruits many of its staff physicians from its own training programs.
 Therefore, when you successfully complete the Urology Residency, job opportunities may be available at one of Mayo Clinic's regional teaching facilities or community practices.

 At the conclusion of the Urology Residency, you may wish to continue your graduate medical education at Mayo Clinic School of Graduate Medical Education.

-A post-residency training fellowship position is offered in urologic oncology at Mayo Clinic's campus in Rochester, Minnesota.
-This fellowship emphasizes clinical training in all aspects of urologic oncology, but can be tailored to your specific career requirements and interests.
+Post-residency training fellowship positions are offered in urologic oncology, endourology, and fertility at Mayo Clinic's campus in Rochester, Minnesota.
 For more information, see Urologic Oncology Fellowship (Minnesota).